cheerful/freckle-apidocs/content/v2/users.md

 The following Custom Error codes can be returned for this action:

-* **not_a_freelancer**: The user is not a freelancer
 * **already_has_access**: The user already has access to this project
 * **deactivated**: The user is deactivated, and therefore cannot be given access to any projects.

-## Revoke a Freelancer's Access to Projects
+## Revoke a User's Access to Projects

+<div class="note warning">Currently, only freelancers are affected by project access rules.</div>

-Revoking a Freelancer's access to a project prevents them from viewing the entries and expenses for the project.
-Note that the freelancer's entries and expenses logged for the project **are not deleted**.
+Revoking a User's access to a project prevents them from viewing the entries and expenses for the project.
+Note that the user's entries and expenses logged for the project **are not deleted**.
 Any projects that the user does not have access to are ignored.

 ~~~
 PUT /users/:id/revoke_access_to_projects